How many books did Ezra Jack Keats write?

 How did Ezra start to illustrate and write children’s books?

 Before entering the Army during World War II, Ezra worked as a comic book illustrator.
 After the war he did illustrations in magazines and on book jackets.
 One of these books was on display in a store on Fifth Avenue in New York City, where Elizabeth Riley, editorial director of Crowell Publishing, spotted it.
 She asked Ezra to illustrate children’s books for her company.
-His first was Jubilant for Sure, by Elizabeth Hubbard Lansing, published in 1954.
-After years of illustrating for other people, Ezra wrote and illustrated a book on his own—The Snowy Day, published in 1962 by Viking, was awarded a Caldecott Medal for the most distinguished children’s picture book of 1963.
+After years of illustrating for other people, Ezra was invited by Anis Duff, a children’s book editor and Viking Press, to illustrate and write a book of his own.
+The Snowy Day, published in 1962 by Viking, was awarded a Caldecott Medal for the most distinguished children’s picture book of 1963.